-There are many benefits to having an Instagram business accounts.
-First of all you access to Instagram insights which enables to track your social media accounts analytics.
+There are many benefits to having an Instagram business account.
+First of all, you get access to Instagram insights which enable you to track your social media accounts’ analytics.
 You also get a call-to-action button in profile, you can create ads without Facebook’s advertising tools.
 It also enables Instagram shopping and a secondary direct messaging inbox.

 All that is required of you to make the change is to go to settings and click on “Switch to Business Profile”.